Vanessa22400/Preventive_Health_Analytics/README3.md

 The SQL exploration revealed that smokers incur **nearly four times higher medical costs on average** compared to non-smokers.

 ---
 ## Exploratory Data Analysis

+The exploratory analysis revealed a **highly skewed distribution of healthcare costs**, where most individuals generate moderate expenses while a smaller group incurs very high medical costs.

+This pattern is common in healthcare systems and suggests that **a small number of high-risk individuals may drive a large share of total healthcare spending**.

+These observations motivated the following analyses, including **risk cohort segmentation, clustering and causal inference**, to better understand which factors contribute most to high medical expenses.
+---

+## Exploratory Data Analysis